 Yes, there are numerous sightseeing cruises, dinner cruises, and other river experiences on the Thames.

 You can book tickets online for your Thames river cruise!
 There's something for everyone!
-Choose the right fit for you according to your need and sail into the heart of London!
-Bon Voyage!
+Choose the right fit for you according to your needs and sail into the heart of London!
+Bon voyage!

 The different types of Thames river cruises include sightseeing cruises, hop-on-hop-off tours, evening cruises, lunch cruises, and afternoon tea cruises.